newpavlov/rust-isp-2019/00/content.md

 ### Tuples ###
 - Fixed-size, ordered, heterogeneous lists
 - Index into tuples with `foo.0`, `foo.1`, etc.
-- Can be destructured in `let` bindings
+- Can be destructured for example in `let` bindings

 ```rust
 let foo: (i32, char, f64) = (72, 'H', 5.1);